Walker-Xin/tidal_zamo/readme.md

 2. Always has one row and one column of zeros corresponding to the time direction, implying a zero determinant.
 3. Trace is dependent on the Ricci tensor.

-For the Kerr-Newman spacetime, we also verify against tidal eigenvalues reported in the literature (e.g. [Marck1983]).
+For the Kerr spacetime, we also verify against tidal eigenvalues reported in the literature (e.g. [Marck1983]).

 #### 4. Numerical Simulation